tonytins/SomethingAboutFoxxo/book.textbundle/text.md

 “Aha!
 Here it is!
 It’s perfect!
 I knew saving this would come in handy…”

 “EXUSE ME!” boomed the voice of General Bacon.
-Foxxo rushed back to the sitting room to find the General looking a bit less calm than before, and wilhelmina appeared even more disapproving.
+Foxxo rushed back to the sitting room to find the General looking a bit less calm than before, and Wilhelmina appeared even more disapproving.

 “Yes, sir?”